 Lawyer fees are, as a rule, subject to VAT.

-Costs such as travel costs, special mail, registration duties, etc. are invoiced to user-clients at cost, in addition to the legal fees and office costs discussed above.
+Costs and disbursments such as travel costs, special mail, registration duties, etc. are invoiced to user-clients at cost, in addition to the legal fees and office costs discussed above.
 Said costs may be subject to VAT.
 To that end, user-lawyers must file a specific request through the uLaw billing interface and attach the supporting document(s) (see Dashboard).

 uLaw reserves the right to terminate a relationship with a user in the event that fees or costs would remain unpaid.